pymacaron/pages/overview.md

 ========

-[pymacaron](https://github.com/pymacaron/pymacaron) is a python microservice framework based on Flask, OpenAPI, docker and AWS/beanstalk.
+[pymacaron](https://github.com/pymacaron/pymacaron) is a python microservice framework based on Flask, OpenAPI, docker, AWS/beanstalk, Celery and Bravado-Core.

 PyMacaron aims at abstracting away all the scaffholding of setting up a Flask microservice, its routes, its deployment pipeline, etc. The only